Isidore-Newman-School/Art-of-Making-S2017/Classwork/problemSet_1/6_digitalRead.md

 <pre>
 <b>Exercise 0:</b>
 Write a function <b>timer()</b> that takes an argument and keeps an LED on for the amount of time passed to the function.

-Call this function when a button is pressed.
+Call this function *when a button is pressed*.
 </pre>

 ```c++